Updated: Jul 31

 The Engagement designation forms the basis of your target audiences for status reports, assignment reminders, and impromptu communications.
 Just select them as the target audience and send:

 Project EMC2 also helps with communications uptake.
 Most stakeholders want project communications to fit into their existing routines.
-They don’t want communications that require them to “go somewhere”, use special apps, or open and view documents.
+They don’t want communications that require them to “go somewhere,” use special apps, or open and view documents.
 That leaves email, which remains the staple of business communications.
-However, we all know that many emails go unread, separate attachments are ignored, links aren’t followed, and emails that are difficult to read on mobile devices end up in the trash folder.
+However, many emails go unread, separate attachments are ignored, links aren’t followed, and emails that are difficult to read on mobile devices end up in the trash folder.

 If you’d like to learn more, this video shows how Project EMC2 provides high readership with its mobile-friendly, HTML-formatted project reports.

 Thank you for reading!
-We hope you’ll take advantage of our free Project Planning Workbook and Project Plan Template, which will help you translate the work you’ve completed in the steps above into the final document.
 And please let us know how we can help improve Project EMC2 to help you meet your project communications needs.